Wedding Lessons

 What kind of song should we pick for our wedding dance?

 Most couples select a song that has special significance for them.
-When deciding on a song for your dance, it’s important to look for one with a prominent, easy-to-count beat, as this is helpful in staying on time to the music.
+When deciding on a song for your dance, it is important to look for one with a prominent, easy-to-count beat, as this is helpful in staying on time to the music.
 On your first lesson, you are welcome to bring your song along to play for your instructor, who will give you ideas as to the best type of dance for that song.

 Can we do a choreographed routine for our wedding dance?

-Choreography – meaning pre-planned dance moves from beginning to end of your song – is much more time-intensive in terms of preparation.
+Choreography (meaning pre-planned dance moves from beginning to end of your song)is much more time-intensive in terms of preparation.
 Most couples find it sufficient to learn to lead and follow through the various dance patterns they learn.
 The number of dance patterns you will have in your repertoire depends on how many lessons you take, how early you start, and your rate of learning.